-Funeral ArrangementsHere at Brocklands we welcome funerals of all shapes and sizes: often there has been a ceremony in the Haybarn, which can be with a priest or conducted entirely by the family; or there may have been a church service elsewhere, followed by burial at Brocklands.
-There may be a handful of immediate family present to say their farewells, or over 50 mourners; there may be limousines, tractors, horse-drawn carriages, live music, recorded music, traditional black dress, or informal dress.
+Funeral ArrangementsHere at Brocklands we welcome funerals of all shapes and sizes: there may be a ceremony in the Haybarn, which can be with a minister or non-religious celebrant, or quite often conducted entirely by the family; or the burial at Brocklands might follow a church service elsewhere.
+There could be a handful of immediate family present to say their farewells, or over 50 mourners; there may be limousines, tractors, horse-drawn carriages, live music, recorded music, traditional black dress, or informal dress.
 Every family is different, and every funeral is different, too.
-(See What to do when somebody dies ).
 The key word here is flexibility.
-You may undertake the whole funeral yourself, or use a Funeral Director local to you.
-As long as our Terms of Service are met, most things are possible, and we are happy to discuss any ideas you may have, or help you source certain services.
+As long as the basic principles of natural burial are followed, most things are possible, and we are happy to discuss any ideas you may have, or help you source certain services.

 Back to top